oracle-livelabs/oml/oml-fun-on-adb/omlr/omlr.md

 ## Task 6: Build Your Model

-You can also create a persistent table using the ore.create function and specify a table name, IRIS.
-The ore.create function creates a table in the database schema and returns an invisible 'NULL' value.
+You can also create a persistent table using the `ore.create` function and specify a table name, IRIS.
+The `ore.create` function creates a table in the database schema.
 This table is now accessible both within OML4R and directly from SQL.
-Use the z.show function to display the desired data in the notebook.
+Use the `z.show` function to display the desired data in the notebook.
 To create the persistent table IRIS, run the following script.

-Use the ore.odmDT function to build a Decision Tree model.
+Use the `ore.odmDT` function to build a Decision Tree model.
 You can build a model with default settings or specify custom model settings.

 1. Run the following script to build a Decision Tree model with the default settings.